testdouble/test_data/README.md

 end
 ```

-Note that subsequent calls won't try to detect whether the data is already
+Note that subsequent `TestData.load(transactions: false)` calls won't be able to
-loaded and will try to re-insert the data, which will almost invariably result
+detect whether the data is already loaded and will try to re-insert the data,
-in primary key conflicts.
+which will almost certainly result in primary key conflicts.

 ### TestData.rollback

+Because the gem loads your data in a transaction, it makes it easy to rollback
+to any of its defined savepoints (`:before_data_load`, `:after_data_load`, and
+`:after_data_truncate`).
+In most cases you'll want to roll back to
+`:after_data_load` after each test, so that's what `TestData.rollback` will do
+when not passed an argument.
+More details on the three savepoints follows below.

 #### Rolling back to after the data was loaded between tests

 When `TestData.rollback` is passed no arguments or called more explicitly as
-`TestData.rollback(:after_data_load)`, this method will rollback to the
+`TestData.rollback(:after_data_load)`, the method will rollback to the
 `:after_data_load` transaction savepoint taken immediately after the SQL dump
 was loaded.
 As a result, it is intended to be run after each test (e.g. in an
 `after_each` or `teardown`), so that the next test will have access to your test